boycce/monastery/docs/rules.md

 ### Image type

   `type: 'image'` will be converted to `type: 'any'` upon initialisation without any image plugins.
 This type allows plugins to hook into field type.
-See the corresponding plugins for more details.
+See the corresponding plugins for more details or [monastery's default image plugin](./image-plugin).